List of Rangers F.C. international footballers

 This is a list of past and present Rangers F.C. players who have been capped by their country whilst at the club.

-Fifty-one nations, former and present, have played international matches with teams featuring Rangers players.
+Fifty-three nations, former and present, have played international matches with teams featuring Rangers players.
 Rangers have had players take part in matches governed by all continental federations (UEFA, CONCACAF, CONMEBOL, CAF, AFC, and the OFC).

 Players in bold are still at the club.